CM RELOCATION

 Step 4: Factor in the Costs

 International car shipping is not cheap.
+When you ship your car from Singapore to Australia, it’s important to consider not just shipping fees but also taxes and compliance costs.
 For a move from Singapore to Australia, you can expect:

 • Shipping fees: Typically between SGD 2,500 – SGD 5,000 depending on the method and destination port.